rydmike/flex_color_scheme/README.md

 users a lot of theme options.
 How to do this is demonstrated in the tutorial in examples 4 and 5.

-While building, testing and using this package over a period of time, a number of color schemes were born as a side product.
+Where did the built-in color schemes come from?
+While building, testing and using this package over a long period of time, a number of color schemes were born as a side product.
 I decided to include them in FlexColorscheme and offer them for re-use and inspiration as they are.
 It is however not necessary to use them to reap the benefits of FlexColorScheme.